Sirhexalot/n8n-Export-Zammad-Objects-Users-Roles-Groups-and-Organizations-to-Excel/README.md

-# Export Zammad Objects to Excel
+# n8n Workflow: Export Zammad Objects to Excel

 This n8n workflow allows you to export data from Zammad, including **Users**, **Roles**, **Groups**, and **Organizations**, into individual Excel files.
 It provides a streamlined way to manage, analyze, and share your data.